FengUH/OrangeTalkApp/README.md

-🍊 OrangeTalkApp — AI-Powered Citrus Assistant (Flutter)
+🍊 OrangeTalkApp — AI-Powered Citrus Assistant

 OrangeTalkApp is a Flutter-based intelligent assistant designed for citrus growers.
 It integrates disease diagnosis, market analytics & forecasting, fertilizer recommendations, case archives, and configurable API services into a single mobile application.